Climacrux/docs.cdrplatform.com/src/pages/about-us.md

 1. People have the right - they are even obliged - to know the impact their actions cause on the living planet and climate.
 Understanding ones impact is the first step towards a more responsible life.
 1. People should live climate responsible but still find enjoyment and fulfillment in their lives.
 Only you can decide what living a happy life means to you and how far you can go.
 1. Guilt tripping is not the way.
-Pointing fingers will not have the same power as positive emotions and will only cause de-motivation to do anything at all.
+Pointing fingers will not have the same power as positive emotions and will only cause demotivation to do anything at all.
-1. All avoided emissions, no matter how small the amount, will help to slow. stop and reverse climate change.
+1. All avoided emissions, no matter how small the amount, will help to slow down, stop and reverse climate change.
-1. Compensating caused emissions is a good interim solution.
+1. Removing caused emissions is a good interim solution.
 Technology and humans are not ready yet to live emission free but we don't have time left.
-Until we get there, taking out unavoidable emissions will be a great help.
+Until we get there, taking out unavoidable and historic emissions will be a great help.

 ### Team